cokelaer/fitter/doc/index.rst

 Here, we restrict the analysis to only 3 distributions by providing the list of distributions to considered.
-If you do not provide that parameter, 80 distributions will be considered (the analysis will be longer).
+If you do not provide that parameter, 80 distributions will be considered (the analysis will be longer) and computation make take a while to finish.

 The :meth:`fitter.fitter.Fitter.summary` method shows the first best distributions (in